 All You Need To Know About Excavator Nomenclature

 Sometimes, you may wonder; what do those numbers on the side of an excavator mean?
-Other times, you may get confused at the different names for the same excavator type or part.
+Other times, you may get confused by the different names for the same excavator type or part.
 A guide on all you need to know about excavator nomenclature can come in handy.

-How Are Excavators Classified ?
+How Are Excavators Classified?

 The different OEMs use different ways to categorize their equipment.
 These categories include classification based on carriers and classification based on working mechanisms.
 Others still may classify excavators based on size.